davidsonfellipe/fellipe.com/content/moving-wordpress-to-jekyll.md

 ## Major Challenges for Migration

-During the migration process, we encountered several significant challenges that required careful consideration and planning:
+During the migration process, I ran into a few challenges that needed some considerations:

 * Keeping Old Content
 * Handling Image Paths